Do you not yet have a customer account? Please register here.

 Since 1993 Credit Suisse has engaged in an ongoing and fruitful partnership with LUCERNE FESTIVAL.
 As a Main Sponsor, Credit Suisse makes it possible for the Vienna Philharmonic to perform symphony concerts each year during the Summer Festival in Lucerne.
 In addition, the Credit Suisse Foundation supports highly gifted young artists through two awards which are granted annually on an alternating basis.

 The Prix Credit Suisse Jeunes Solistes is an award that singles out talented young Swiss musicians and presents an award in the amount of CHF 25,000.
 The winners are additionally given an opportunity to perform in the Debut series of the Summer Festival in Lucerne.
 This distinction is awarded jointly by LUCERNE FESTIVAL, the KMHS Conference of Swiss Academies of Music, and the Credit Suisse Foundation.
-Among the winners to date are Sol Gabetta (cello, 2001), Pawel Mazurkiewicz (piano, 2003), the Tecchler Trio (violin, cello, and piano, 2005), Aniela Frey (flute, 2007), Andriy Dragan (piano, 2009), Mi Zhou (cello, 2011), Laura Schmid (recorder) and Pablo Hernández-Barragán (clarinet; the last two sharing the award in 2013), as well as Vojin Kocić (guitar, 2015).
-The winner of the award for 2017 is Valentine Michaud (saxophone).
+Among the winners to date are Sol Gabetta (cello, 2001), Pawel Mazurkiewicz (piano, 2003), the Tecchler Trio (violin, cello, and piano, 2005), Aniela Frey (flute, 2007), Andriy Dragan (piano, 2009), Mi Zhou (cello, 2011), Laura Schmid (recorder) and Pablo Hernández-Barragán (clarinet; the last two sharing the award in 2013), Vojin Kocić (guitar, 2015), as well as Valentine Michaud (saxophone, 2017).

 Nurturing emerging talent is a primary concern for Credit Suisse.
 Because art takes time to grow, to flourish, to be fully experienced.